A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: Quantum circuit to approximate 2-qubit systems

 \subsection{Diagonal contributions}

-In this subsection, the $Z$-factor of equation~(\ref{eqn:U_approx}) responsible for diagonal contributions in the case $n=2$ will be analyzed and computed.
+In this subsection, the $Z$-factor of equation~(\ref{eqn:U_approx}) responsible for diagonal contributions in the case $n=2$ will be analyzed.
 For one single layer, it becomes\footnote{The superscript $2^n$ indicating the matrix order is omitted for simplicity and can be recovered from the context.}: $Z(\Theta_Z)=\prod_{j=2}^{4}\exp\{i\,\theta_{j^2-1}U_{j^2-1}\}$.
 The elements of the algebraic basis $\mathcal{U}^{(4)}$ that come into play belong to the set $\mathcal{J}_Z=\{m^2-1,\;2\leqslant m\leqslant4\}=\{3,8,15\}=\mathcal{J}-\{16\}$, which are exactly all the diagonal elements of the basis except the last one.
 Accordingly, referring to Figure~\ref{fig:srbb_n2}, the $Z$-factor can be written in the following matrix form:

-In order to draw the corresponding circuit, Table~\ref{tab:SRBB_diagonals_n2} is useful to associate each diagonal element to the appropriate gate sequence.
-Of that table, only the rows corresponding to the elements involved in the $Z$-factor are relevant, therefore all the rows apart from the first.
+In order to draw the corresponding circuit, Table~\ref{tab:SRBB_diagonals_n2} is useful for associating each diagonal element with the appropriate gate sequence.
+Of that table, only the rows corresponding to the elements involved in the $Z$-factor are relevant; therefore, all the rows apart from the first are excluded.
 Then, for each row, the elements of the Pauli string are reported on a line, respecting the order in which they appear in the string, from left to right.
-The lines are divided into columns, each representing a qubit of the quantum system under consideration, labeled by an integer from left to right which takes into account the numbering of the quantum register $\{0,1,2,\dots\}$.
+The lines are divided into columns, each representing a qubit of the quantum system under consideration, labeled by an integer from left to right that takes into account the numbering of the quantum register $\{0,1,2,\dots\}$.
 It is important to have the elements corresponding to the binary units on the right end, aligned with the last qubit.
-This step is fundamental to identify the simplification scheme at each order $n$, as explained in Section~\ref{sec:impl}.
+This step is fundamental for identifying the simplification scheme at each order $n$, as explained in Section~\ref{sec:impl}.
 Finally, parameters $m$ and $m'$ have to be defined: while $m$ is the largest integer after which all remaining elements of the string are $\mathbb{I}_2$ (i.e., it is the integer that corresponds to the rightmost $\sigma_3$), $m'$ indicates all $\sigma_3$ elements preceding $m$; Figure~\ref{fig:zeta_diagram_n2} shows this diagrammatic step.